 Stockpots are also excellent for recipes that require you to pour in liquid during the cooking process.
 And during cooking, the large sides walls will also reduce splashes and splatters and bubble-ups.

-If you entertain, have a large family, or enjoy canning, a stockpot could be your perfect cooking pot.
+Do you entertain, have a large family, or enjoy canning?
+Then a stockpot could be a perfect choice.

 Here’s a rundown of some of the best things to cook in a stockpot: